 US$70. bookID # 12512

 LETTS, Malcolm; Mandeville's Travels; Texts and Translations.
-London, The Hakluyt Society, 1953, First Edition, 8vo [22.5 x 15 cm]; 2 volumes, lxiii, 223; xi, [224] - 554 pp, 4 plates including 2 frontis pieces (one in color), fldg map, bibliog, index, orig blind-stamped cloth, gilt vignette on covers and gilt spine title lettering, spine slightly rubbed, partly unopened, fine and clean set, gilt bright.
+London, The Hakluyt Society, 1953, First Edition, 8vo [22.5 x 15 cm]; 2 volumes, lxiii, 223; xi, [224] - 554 pp, 4 plates including 2 frontis pieces (one in color), folding map, bibliog, index, original blind-stamped cloth, gilt vignette on covers and gilt spine title lettering, spine slightly rubbed, partly unopened, fine and clean set, gilt bright.

 Travels in the fourteenth century in many parts of Asia.
 Some of these travels may have been by others, but recorded by Mandeville.
 The author used many sources and original texts to compile this comprehensive version of the travels.
 This is regarded as the best edition of Mandeville's travels.